 Being a business angel can be tremendously rewarding; super-angel Jonathan Milner says it gives you “all the fun without any of the admin of running the company”.
 The returns can also be incredible – according to a report published by NESTA, business angels make an average return of 22% year-on-year.
 However the downside of being an angel is that you must be in a position to invest significant amounts – the starting point for lead investors is often measured in multiples of £100,000.

-Invest in a fund
+Invest in an EIS fund

-The alternative to becoming a business angel is to let someone else take care of managing your investments via an EIS or SEIS fund.
+The alternative to becoming a business angel is to let someone else take care of managing your investments via an EIS fund.
 In this case, the fund manager does the hard work of finding good investments, managing them and securing a good exit for his investors.
 This comes at a cost though and you’ll usually pay significant management fees - in some cases these have been known to equate to almost 40% of the capital invested.

 Now there’s a third way